Where to See Penguins in Argentina

 To visit you have to hire a guided tour, directly with the estancia if you have your own car or as part of an excursion like this one.

-It is more expensive than Punta Tombo but much more convenient if you don’t have the time for both, as you can combine San Lorenzo with other sites on the Peninsula Vales, like whale watching.
+It is more expensive than Punta Tombo but much more convenient if you don’t have the time for both, as you can combine San Lorenzo with other sites on the Peninsula Valdes, like whale watching.

 I loved our guide at San Lorenzo, he was very informative and we learned a lot that I didn’t know despite having been to Punta Tombo just a few days prior (since you’re on your own there).